 RESULT AND DISCUSSION

 Figure 1 illustrates selecting and including articles in a systematic review or study.
 Initially, 1,280 articles were retrieved from electronic databases.
 After duplicates were removed, the count dropped to 640.
 Following title and abstract screening, 480 more articles were eliminated, leaving 160 articles for further evaluation.
 After full-text assessment, an additional 140 articles were excluded because 94 lacked relevant data, and 46 were excluded because the research was not published in scientific journals.
-The final outcome of this process added five articles to the review.
+The outcome of this process added five articles to the review.
 The main reason was a continued shortage of articles offering solid evidence supporting findings on heuristics and cognitive biases in tax decisions, resulting in more evidence relevant to the review's main topic.
 This produced a total of 25 studies included in the review.

 Figure 1.
 Study selection process

-Table 2 displays the distribution of publications across various journals from 2020 to 2023, where each journal recorded one publication.
-These journals are published by various publishers, including Springer, Wiley, Emerald, MDPI, and others.
+Table 2 displays the distribution of publications across various journals from 2020 to 2023, with each journal recording one publication.
+Various publishers, including Springer, Wiley, Emerald, MDPI, and others, publish these journals.

 Table 2.
 Distribution of publications in journals